Eat Stop Eat

 - It encourages cell health and detox to prepare for growth

 - It enhances the growth effects of insulin on muscle cells

 - Eat Stop Eat preserves your testosterone levels

 - It massively increases your Growth Hormone

-Fasting rules out the need for health supplements, or the never ending list of new “functional food.”
+The fasting rules out the need for health supplements or the never-ending list of new “functional food.”

 But for how much?

 All this information is available usually for $49.95, but for a limited offer, you can get it for $10 including a quick start message to get you on your way.
 Inside this book you get:

 - An Increase In Your #1 Fat Burning Hormone By 700%

 - Control of Your “Hunger Hormone” and an End to Cravings